GalaxyBuilt/txchyon/src/content/posts/prediction-markets/what-is-polymarket.md

 👉 **Start here with my Polymarket partner link:**
 **[https://tinyurl.com/polynefu]**

 This supports the Txchyon blog & helps fund future content and DeFi guides.
+Check out the rest of our [Prediction Markets](https://txchyon.com/categories/prediction-markets/) category for deep dives on other platforms.
+Next up: more guides to help you navigate this growing space.

 ---